-Hamilton Select, a U.S. domestic excess and surplus lines carrier, was incorporated in Delaware on September 2, 2021.
-Hamilton Select's certificate of authority was issued on December 20, 2021.
-There was no business written in the year ended November 30, 2021.
+Hamilton Select Insurance Inc. ("Hamilton Select"), a U.S. domestic excess and surplus lines carrier, was incorporated in Delaware on September 2, 2021 and its certificate of authority was issued on December 20, 2021.
+Hamilton Select writes casualty insurance for small to mid-sized clients in the hard-to-place niche of the U.S. E&S market.